BOJ Governor Kuroda comments at news conference

-The Bank of Japan maintained its massive stimulus programme on Tuesday and signalled its conviction that a steady economic recovery will help achieve its ambitious price target without immediate, additional monetary easing.
+The Bank of Japan maintained its massive stimulus program on Tuesday and signaled its conviction that a steady economic recovery will help achieve its ambitious price target without immediate, additional monetary easing.

 Following are comments from BOJ Governor Haruhiko Kuroda at his post-meeting news conference: